This guide was originally developed by retired librarian Kathy Amen.

 Scientific and technical information is of vital importance to the national government.
 Consequently, much Federal publishing and information-gathering deals with scientific and technical topics and issues.
-St. Mary's Blume Library collects this published material in a selective manner, focusing on subject areas and levels of treatment which are supportive of university curricula.

 Readers of this guide will notice immediately that no single agency is responsible for all scientific publishing; each subject, in fact, is represented by publications and web sites from several different sources.